Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability

 The Senate inquiry, while important, did not have the powers, resources and public recognition of the Royal Commission.
 A Royal Commission has powers to summon witnesses, authorise search warrants, compel the production of documents and information, and to fine and/or imprison those who do not comply.
 The Royal Commission also provide emotional, legal, and advocacy support to people with disability who are engaged with the Disability Royal Commission.

-Why do we need a standalone, separate Royal Commission?
+Why did we need a standalone, separate Royal Commission?

 People with disability experience higher rates of violence at all ages and in many contexts.
 While the majority of older people are people with disability (ABS 2016), the reverse is not true.
 It’s important not to conflate the two groups and to understand the importance and differences between the Aged Care Royal Commission and the Disability Royal Commission.